ActiveDev/adrepo/microservices/monitor/MonitorSample/README.md

 To view Hystrix dashboard, open a browser and go to: http://localhost:8761/hystrix

-To monitor a stream, start the Service Gateway and go to: http://localhost:8080/gateway/hystrix.stream
+To monitor a stream, start the API Gateway or the Service Gateway and go to: http://localhost:8080/gateway/hystrix.stream